tjfulle/matmodlab/source/intro/install.rst

   python setup.py develop

-Both commands make Matmodlab make Matmodlab visible to the Python interpreter, in the same way as using ``pip`` or ``easy_install``.
+Both commands make Matmodlab visible to the Python interpreter, in the same way as using ``pip`` or ``easy_install``.
 However, when you setup using the ``develop`` argument, source files files are linked to the Python interpreter's site-packages, rather than copied.
 This way, changes made to